 School Improvement Surveys collected from families indicated extremely positive responses from parents.
-In six of the domains, COHR performed above the MACS average - Family Engagement, Barriers to Engagement, School Climate, Student Safety, Communication and Catholic Identity.
+In six of the domains, COHR performed above the MACS average - Family Engagement, School Fit, School Climate, Student Safety, Communication and Catholic Identity.

-In the domain 'School Climate' i.e. Families perceptions of the social and learning climate of the school, our school recorded an 86% positive endorsement and the domain 'Barriers to Engagement' ie Factors that can hinder a family's interaction or involvement with their child's school, COHR recorded 85% positive result, both well above the MACS average.
+In the domain 'School Climate' i.e. Families perceptions of the social and learning climate of the school, our school recorded an 91% positive endorsement and the domain 'Communication' i.e. the timelines, frequency and quality of communication between the school and families, COHR recorded 83% positive result, both well above the MACS average.